Light Novel / Daybreak on Hyperion

 Things do not go quite to plan and while Pascal gets what he wants, it may prove to be more than he bargained for

-Note: This is currently a work in progress, available here
+Note: This is currently a work in progress, available at both Baka-Tsuki

-at Baka-Tsuki.
-The first volume is complete and the second volume is updating semi-regularly but subject to revision.
+.
+The first and second volumes are complete and the third volume is updating semi-regularly but subject to revision.

 Daybreak on Hyperion contains examples of: